Kubrat Pulev vs. Derek Chisora: Background

-The fight
+Fight details

 From the opening bell, the bout was marred with clinches, most initiated by Pulev.
 Chisora was warned repeatedly by referee Manuel Oliver Palomo in the first round.
 As the early rounds progressed, Pulev sought to establish range and rhythm from the outside, probing behind his jabs, while Chisora pressed forward, looking to close distance with aggressive intent.
 Early exchanges saw Pulev land accurate straight shots, including solid one-two combinations that briefly halted Chisora’s momentum.
 However, Chisora responded with hooks to the body and overhand rights to the head.
 In the middle rounds, Chisora complained several times to the referee for Pulev pulling down the back of his head, leading to further warnings.
 Pulev found continued success at mid-range, peppering Chisora with a series of controlled combinations, punctuated by uppercuts during close-quarter exchanges.
 Chisora maintained pressure during the clinches, throwing with volume and investing in body shots.
 In round six, Chisora landed a flush right hand on Pulev, whose left eye was cut.
 Pulev responded, leading with the jab, landing a powerful left hook.
 In the later rounds, fatigue set in.
 In round nine, Chisora landed a clean left hook on Pulev, which seemed to hurt him momentarily.
 Pulev responded with a straight right hand and one-two combinations.
 Later in the round, as Pulev initiated further clinches, Chisora applied pressure, landing right hands on Pulev and backing him against the ropes.
 As both fighters traded punches in the closing seconds.
 The championship rounds saw Pulev landing accurate jabs and straight right hands, as Chisora, whose right eye began to swell, responded with hooks to the body on the inside.
 Pulev won by a controversial split decision with scores of 116–112, 118–110 in his favour, and 115–113 in favour of Chisora.
 Compubox showed that Pulev landed 155 of his 511 punches thrown (30%) and Chisora landed 93 of his 335 thrown (28%).
 Chisora did have the edge on power punches, landing 60 compared to 55 from Pulev.